I'm currently in the process of creating sub-categories. Please excuse any disorder.

 B

-Blackout feis: First appearing (to my knowledge) in the 2010s, this is a feis that disallows fancy costumes and instead requires dancers to wear simple, black ensembles (see BLACKOUT COSTUME).
+Blackout feis: First appearing (to my knowledge) in the 2010s, this is a feis that disallows fancy costumes and instead requires dancers to wear simple, usually black ensembles (see BLACKOUT COSTUME).
 This is supposed to allow the dancing come to the front instead of the costume.
 I support this idea while thinking it's kind of a shame Irish dance got to a point where blackout feiseanna were necessary.

 Block: The toe piece (or tip) of the hardshoe where the dancer can stand en pointe.
 Many hardshoe tips are squared off to allow for better balance.